henryZe/toynix/readme/framework.md

 function: env_setup_vm
 > Initialize the kernel virtual memory layout for environment e

+    1. allocate one page as env_pgdir
+    2. copy kern_pgdir as env_pgdir
+    3. map UVPT in env_pgdir

 function: region_alloc
 > Allocate len bytes of physical memory for environment env and map it at va

 function: load_icode
 > Parse an ELF binary image and load its contents into the user address space

     1. switch env_pgdir
     2. load ELF image
     3. set tf_eip
     4. initial stack by mapping one page
     5. switch back to kern_pgdir

 function: env_alloc
 > Allocates and initializes a new environment